Why Employers Should Invest in Employee Wellness Programs

 2. Improves Employee Engagement

-3. Reduced Absenteeism
+3. Reduces Absenteeism

 4. Mitigates Workplace Fraud and Misconduct

-A Worthwhile Investment
+A Worthwhile Investment in People and Performance

-• Higher retention rates
+• Higher retention and lower turnover rates

-• Reduced healthcare and HR costs
+• Reduced healthcare and HR-related costs

-• More innovation and collaboration
+• Increased innovation and collaboration

 • Are your employees financially well?

-Stay trailblazing!
+Stay trailblazing.

 Tokiso TKay Nthebe is an author, podcast host, financial wellness coach and lead advisor at TKO Financial Wellness & Advisory who is passionate about financial wellness, education and financial planning.
 Subscribe to the FREE email newsletter for personal finance insights and tools to support your financial wellness journey – both in and out of the workplace.